YoYo000/MVSNet/README.md

 ...
 ```

+### MVSNet input from COLMAP SfM
+We provide a script to convert COLMAP SfM result to R/MVSNet input.
+After recovering SfM result and undistorting all images, COLMAP should generate a dense folder `COLMAP/dense/` containing an undistorted image folder `COLMAP/dense/images/` and a undistorted camera folder `COLMAP/dense/sparse/`.
+Then, you can use the following command to generate the R/MVSNet input:

+``python colmap2mvsnet.py --dense_folder COLMAP/dense``

+The depth sample number will be automatically computed using the inverse depth setting.
+If you want to generate the MVSNet input with a fixed depth sample number (e.g., 256), you could specified the depth number via `--max_d 256`.

 ### Output Format
 The ``test.py`` script will create a `depths_mvsnet` folder to store the running results, including the depth maps, probability maps, scaled/cropped images and the corresponding cameras.
 The depth and probability maps are stored in `.pfm` format.
 We provide the python IO for pfm files in the `preprocess.py` script, and for the c++ IO, we refer users to the [Cimg](http://cimg.eu/) library.
 To inspect the pfm format results, you can simply type `python visualize.py .pfm`.